akshayk16/Assignment/README.md

 2. More than one client process cannot be allowed to use the same file as a data store at any given time.

-3. Aclient process is allowed to access the data store using multiple threads, if it desires to.
+3. A client process is allowed to access the data store using multiple threads, if it desires to.
 The data store must therefore be thread-safe.

 4. The client will bear as little memory costs as possible to use this data store, while